IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/column-chart.md

 The $ProductName$ Category Column Chart groups data items from multiple data sources into categories and renders them as vertical columns or rectangles.
 Values are represented on the Y-Axis and categories are displayed on the X-Axis.

-You can create this type of chart in the `XamCategoryChart` control by binding your data and setting `ChartType` to Column enum, as shown in the example below:
+You can create this type of chart in the `CategoryChart` control by binding your data and setting `ChartType` to Column enum, as shown in the example below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"